 - We see stronger growth and lower real yields ahead as the vaccine-led restart accelerates and central banks limit the rise of nominal yields even as inflation expectations climb.
 Inflation will have different implications to the past. - The policy revolution as a response to the Covid shock implies that nominal yields will be less responsive to rising inflation risk than in past episodes.
-This suggests risk assets will perform better than in past inflationary periods. - Medium-term inflation risks look underappreciated.
+This suggests risk assets will perform better than in past inflationary periods. - The Democrats' newly gained slim majority in U.S. Congress improves the outlook for fiscal spending, likely fast tracking our expectations for stronger growth and lower real yields. - Medium-term inflation risks look underappreciated.
 Production costs are set to rise on a rewiring of global supply chains.
 Central banks appear more willing to let economies run hot with above-target inflation to make up for past inflation undershoots.
 They may also face greater political constraints that make it harder to lean against inflation. - Market implication: Strategically we underweight nominal government bonds, favor inflation-linked bonds and see equities supported by falling real rates.
 Tactically we are pro-risk, preferring U.S. equities and high yield credit.